 Designed for those seeking the highlights of the Northern Territory's Top End with a focus on indigenous culture, this is the safari for you.
-Spend 4 days and 3 nights exploring Kakadu and Nitmiluk (Katherine Gorge) National Parks, participate in an indigenous cultural experience and spend a day in Arnhem Land where you will see ancient Aboriginal art come to life as your Indigenous guide shares his knowledge allowing you a deep insight into this ancient culture.
+Spend 4 days and 3 nights exploring Kakadu and Nitmiluk (Katherine Gorge) National Parks and spend a day in Arnhem Land where you will see ancient Aboriginal art come to life as your Indigenous guide shares his knowledge allowing you a deep insight into this ancient culture.
 Swim in pristine waterfalls, canoe or cruise Katherine Gorge with a small group of like minded people, staying in private campsites under clear southern skies.

 Tour Price Includes:

-Professional guide, travel in an air-conditioned 4WD vehicle, sightseeing and meals as indicated including a private boat cruise and 2 indigenous experiences.
-Camping fees and equipment, sleeping bag hire, pillow, reference books, Indigenous and National Park fees.
+Professional guide, travel in an air-conditioned 4WD vehicle, sightseeing and meals as indicated including boat cruise, a two-hour private crocodile cruise, camping fees and equipment, all bedding, reference books and National Parks fees.